John Halliday Croom: Artistic recognition

 His portrait, painted by Robert Henry Alison Ross c.1920, hangs in the Royal College of Surgeons of Edinburgh.

 Family

 He married Anna Isabella Walker in 1875.
 She died in 1898.
 They had one son, Dr David Halliday Croom FRCPE (1877-1859) and three daughters.
 David married Eleanor Addey Blair Cunynghame, daughter of the surgeon Robert James Blair Cunynghame.
+David's son, named Sir John Halliday Croom, in his grandfather's honour was born in Edinburgh on 2 July 1909.
+He was knighted in 1973 by Queen Elizabeth II, and is best remembered as author of the Croom Report of 1969: a report on the future of medical training and studies in Scotland.
+He served as President of the Royal College of Physicians of Edinburgh 1970-73.

 His eldest daughter had married Dr A J Beattie but happily also took on Croom’s domestic duties, so it was a double blow when she also died, in 1913.

 His brother was the civil engineer, James Murray Croom (d.1918).